-Don’t Be That Customer: Mistakes That Sabotage B2B Projects
+Don't Be THAT Customer: Mistakes That Sabotage B2B Projects

 In business, often the struggle is real to have a steady stream of lead generation to ensure revenue continues to tick over and grow consistently in a sustainable way.
 We know the importance of customer service, client experience in B2B, client communication and relationships.
 Of course, a key part of business is B2B collaboration, working with vendors and coordinating with suppliers in order to deliver on client projects and deadlines to meet or exceed expectations.